 Bad news if you like living on Planet Earth.
-According to a report from the Committee on Climate Change, things are looking pretty bleak on the environmental front.
-If we carry on refusing to recycle or travel everywhere by bike, the worst-case scenario could see us hit with 118-degree heat waves, widespread flooding, and other hellish symptoms of global warming as early as the 2080s.
+According to a report from the Committee on Climate Change, things are looking pretty bleak for the UK on the environmental front.
+If we carry on refusing to recycle or travel everywhere by bike, the worst case scenario could see us hit with 48ºC heat waves, widespread flooding and other hellish symptoms of global warming as early as the 2080s.

 Even though a lot of people say global warming is important to them, we're slowly boiling in our own filth because nobody seems to be doing all that much about it.
 To find out how screwed we are, I asked a bunch of people on the streets of London what it's actually going to take to get people to care about the state of the planet.

 Yann: Yeah, sure.
 It's just common sense – we live on the earth, so we have to take care of it.